Report card: Bob Condotta grades the Seahawks’ Week 11 win vs. the Arizona Cardinals

 Carlos Hyde got the start with Chris Carson inactive and showed why Seattle wanted him — and had missed him the last three weeks — with a tough 79 yards on 14 carries and a touchdown to power a rushing attack that got 165 overall, second most this season with the Seahawks obviously trying to exploit a banged-up Arizona defensive line.

-In something of a surprise, Bo Scarbrough — elevated off the practice squad before the game — was the second running back used behind Hyde and before rookie DeeJay Dallas, who started two games earlier this year when Carson was out.
+In something of a surprise, Bo Scarbrough — elevated off the practice squad before the game — was the second running back used behind Hyde, with rookie DeeJay Dallas instead serving the third-down back role.

-But after playing well, Scarbrough suffered a hamstring injury late in the game.
+But after chipping in a timely 31 yards on six carries, Scarbrough suffered a hamstring injury late in the game.

 Grade: A